-We would like to thank Jorge Mor (Argonne National Laboratory) and Stefan Wild (Cornell University) for providing the results of NEWUOA and APPSPACK and a Matlab code for the computation of the data profiles.
+We would like to thank Jorge Moré (Argonne National Laboratory) and Stefan Wild (Cornell University) for providing the results of NEWUOA and APPSPACK and a Matlab code for the computation of the data profiles.
+We are also grateful to two anonymous referees whose comments and suggestions led to improvements both in the presentation of the paper and in the performance of our code.